-In times of uncertainty, it’s good to know you can count on having the healthcare coverage you need and getting the answers to your questions.
-Blue Advantage members can feel secure knowing that they are covered during the COVID-19 pandemic as we help you stay safe and stay strong.
+In times of uncertainty, it's good to know you can count on having the health care coverage you need and are getting answers to your questions.
+Blue Advantage members can feel secure knowing that we are always well-informed of the latest COVID-19 data and information so that during this pandemic, we can help keep you safe and strong.

 Here are some frequently asked questions about COVID-19 coverage and how to stay safe.
 If you are a Blue Advantage member with questions not answered below, please call the Customer Service number on the back of your ID card.